muhammadghazali/javascript-toolkit/README.md

 # Utilities

+- [Convert object keys to camel case using camelcase](https://www.npmjs.com/package/camelcase-keys).
+Note that if the key are an array than the items inside is an object than it will not be converted to `camelCase`
 - [Highlight select fragments of a string using an HTML element and/or a class](https://www.npmjs.com/package/react-highlighter)
 - [currency.js](https://currency.js.org)
 - [uuid](https://www.npmjs.com/package/uuid)